 Curing meats such as bacon, ham, or pastrami is fun and the results are often better than storebought.
 But curing is very different from any other recipe because you are using a preservative, sodium nitrite.
-You must read and thoroughly understand my article on the Science Of Curing Meats before attempting to cure meat.
+You must read and thoroughly understand my article on the Science Of Curing Meats before attempting to cure meat or before you ask any questions.
 That page also contains info on scaling the recipe up or down.

 Canadian bacon is made from loin meat and is often called back bacon.
 It is much leaner than American bacon, perhaps 10:1 meat to fat, and, because it is thicker, the curing time will be at two weeks instead of one week.
 Order boneless loin (not tenderloin) if you want to make this.
 In Canada you can also find 'peameal bacon' which has been rolled in cornmeal.
 Irish bacon is made like Canadian bacon but it is not smoked so just leave out the wood.

 3 pounds of pork loin, you can leave the fat cap on if you wish

 1) Put everything except the loin in the distilled water in a very clean nonreactive pot.
 Dissolve the salts and sugar.
 The garlic will not dissolve thoroughly.
 Let it cool in the refrigerator.